Royal Grammar School, Guildford: 20th century

+21st century

-In 2009/2010 the school celebrated the quincentennial anniversary of the founding of the school by Robert Beckingham; numerous events were organised, including a new musical work based loosely on the school hymn "To be a Pilgrim".
-This year also saw a visit from Princess Anne, The Princess Royal.
+Princess Anne, The Princess Royal visited the school in 2009/2010 as part of celebrations for the quincentennial anniversary of the founding of the school by Robert Beckingham; numerous events were organised, including a new musical work based loosely on the school hymn "To be a Pilgrim".

-RGS Guildford is due to open a campus in Doha, Qatar as part of Qatar's Outstanding Schools Program.
-RGS Guildford in Qatar will open initially to boys and girls ages three to seven years old (pre-school to year 2) in September, with the rest of the primary school slated to open in 2017.
+RGS Guildford has opened a campus in Doha, Qatar as part of Qatar's Outstanding Schools Program.
+RGS Guildford in Qatar was open initially to boys and girls ages three to seven years old (pre-school to year 2) in September, with the rest of the primary school opening in 2017.
 According to Bob Ukaih the school aims to open two separate single-sex secondary schools – one for girls and one for boys – in Doha by September 2018.

 Following the announcement of the formation of a partner school in Qatar, the school came under fire from current and former pupils, as well as concerned members of the public, due to the country's poor human rights record.
 An online petition was started by a former pupil in April 2016 challenging the decision to open the school, however, this proved unsuccessful and The Royal Grammar School Guildford in Qatar (RGSGQ) opened for pupils on 19 September 2016.
 The school was also criticised for claiming to be an inclusive environment for all students, regardless of sexual orientation, while opening partner schools in countries where men involved in same-sex activities face the death penalty.
-The controversy spread when articles in the Times, the Daily Mail and the Guardian claimed that RGS had removed its policies on homophobic bullying from the rules in RGS Qatar.
+The controversy spread when articles in The Times, the Daily Mail and The Guardian claimed that RGS had removed its policies on homophobic bullying from the rules in RGS Qatar.
 A spokesperson from RGS said the school had to abide by the rules of the country in which it operates, but many pupils, staff and members of the public have voiced their concern online.